 We see the damage from years of drug abuse.
 We struggle to start yet another IV.
 You’re actually very sick this time – this IV could save your life.
 But you don’t care.
 Your demons take over.
-Hurry up and get that IV, you say – it’s time for more pain meds.
+Hurry up and get that IV, you say – and don’t be late with my pain meds.
 That’s all that matters.
 You calmly set your alarm for the next dose.
 We see this.

 We see the snacks you’ve hidden as we fight your ridiculously high blood sugar.
 We listen as you tell us how hard you try.
 We see your family roll their eyes in frustration.
 They know.
 We know.
 We see the numbers.
 We see the ripple effects starting.
 We can’t make you listen.
 We can’t make you care.
 No one can.
 We see this.

-We not only see this, but we absolutely feel the pressure from it, as well.
+We not only see this, but we absolutely feel the cumulative pressure from it all, as well.
 Yes, we do.

 So, what do we do about it?